mediamonks/plexus/README.md

 ## Overview

 Plexus employs a multi-agent architecture where different AI agents can be configured to handle specific aspects of any LLM-based workflow.
-The platform is designed to be completely configurable, allowing you to define custom agents, data sources, and processing pipelines for your specific use case.
+The platform is designed to be highly flexible, allowing you to define custom agents, data sources, and processing pipelines for your specific use case.
 One of its key features is being able to ingest data from online resources - like Google Drive, Google Cloud Storage, or APIs - process it, and store it in a vector database or other processed state, which can then be used to power agents.
+Additionally, it enforces a strict structure to help separate instructions from data, which aids in LLM performance and output quality, as well as helps protect against injection attacks.

 ## How it Works